 - 1. Every wwaste Generator in Westchester County shall be responsible for the source separation of solid wwaste and Recyclables at the point of generation.
-Waste generators shall source-separate additional materials designated as Recyclables by a local Memunicipality pursuant to § 120-aa of the General Municipal Law, if that mmunicipality provides or causes to be provided collection of such materials for the Wwaste generator, or a location within that Memunicipality for delivery of such materials by the wwaste Generator.
+Waste generators shall source-separate additional materials designated as Recyclables by a local Memunicipality pursuant to § 120-aa of the General Municipal Law, if that mwaste generator, or a location within that Memunicipality for delivery of such materials by the wwaste generator.
 With respect to Household Hazardous Materials, Electronic Waste, Lithium-Ion Batteries, Freon and/or Mercury Containing items, and any other material regulated by State law requiring special disposal, Waste Generators shall source separate those materials and ensure safe and proper disposal.
-Waste Generators shall not be required to source-separate Recyclables contained in Ceonstruction and Delemolition dDebris, provided that such debris is brought to a facility where Recyclables can be separated from the nonrecyclable Soolid Wwaste.
-All waste generators shall commence source separation on September 1, 1992. - 2.
-Each Wwaste gGenerator shall provide for the removal of those separated Rrecyclables which that the Wwaste Ggenerator is required to source-separate pursuant to subsection 1-above from the property on which they are generated either through service provided by a Mmunicipality, by a Hhauler or a Rrecyclables bBroker, or by taking these materials directly to a Rrecyclables transfer, storage, or processing location.
-Materials that are subject to State, County, or Local Law allowing for recycling free of charge (whether or not a fee is assessed at the time of product purchase or by tax) shall be Used motor oil shall be-delivered by private individuals to appropriate those designated recycling locations. service stations required to accept this material free of charge in accordance with New
+Waste Generators shall not be required to source-separate Recyclables contained in Ceonstruction and Demolition dDebris, provided that such debris is brought to a facility where Recyclables can be separated from the nonrecyclable Solid Wwaste.
+All-waste generators shall commence source separation on September 1, 1992. - 2.
+Each Wwaste gGenerator shall provide for the removal of those separated Recyclables which that the Wwaste Ggenerator is required to source-separate pursuant to subsection 1-above from the property on which they are generated either through service provided by a Mmunicipality, by a Hhauler or a Recyclables bBroker, or by taking these materials directly to a Recyclables transfer, storage, or processing location.
+Materials that are subject to State, County, or Local Law allowing for recycling free of charge (whether or a county).

-York State Environmental Conservation Law § 23 2307.
-Used vehicular batteries shall be delivered by private individuals to retailers who sell such batteries and who are required to accept such batteries for recycling free of charge in accordance with New York State Environmental Conservation Law § 27 1701 or to scrap recycling facilities which accept this type of used battery for recycling.
+not a fee is assessed at the time of product purchase or by tax) shall be Used motor oil shall be delivered by private individuals to appropriate those designated-recycling locations. service stations required to accept this material free of charge in accordance with New York State Environmental Conservation Law § 23-2307.
+Used vehicular batteries shall be delivered by private individuals to retailers who sell such batteries and who are required to accept such batteries for recycling free of charge in accordance with New York State Environmental Conservation Law § 27-1701 or to serap recycling facilities which accept this type of used battery for recycling.